-4.3.5.3 Where the common name and the function class name of a food additive are both declared, when the largest surface area of the package or container is not more than 60 cm2 (method for calculating the largest surface area is provided in Appendix C of the standard), the international numbering system (INS Number) of the food additives listed in GB 2760 could be used to substitute the common names of the food additives.
-Meanwhile, if a food additive does not have an international numbering code in GB 2760, or declaration of allergens requires, the common name of the food additive could be declared.

-4.3.6 For a substance made of food, which has some packaging functions and could be ate, the substance shall also be declared in the list of ingredients, unless existing national standard, industry standard, local standard, or other laws and regulations have different provisions.

-4.3.7 With regard to strains that are added directly during manufacturing process, not inactivated or removed, the specific names of the added strains shall be declared; the corresponding strain number ID and content could be declared at the same time.
-If the above-mentioned strains that are added play a fermentative role, they shall be declared in accordance with methods provided in Table A.4.
+- 4.3.4.1 Compound food additives should be listed with all food additives that play a role in the final product.
+Processing aids and deactivated enzyme preparations need not be declared.
+Food additives contained in compound ingredients that already have national standards, industry standards, or local standards, and whose addition amount is less than 25% of the total food content, if they comply with the carry-over principles stipulated in GB 2760 that can be carried to foods through food ingredients (including food additives), need not be declared.
+Auxiliary materials of food additive that do not play a functional role in the final product do not need to be labeled.
+If national food safety standards provide otherwise, those regulations should be followed. - 4.3.4.2 Food additives can be declared directly with their common names, or their common names can be classified and labeled with function class names of the additives, see Appendix B for the labeling form.
+On the label of the same prepackaged foods, only one form of labeling in Appendix B should be selected. - 4.3.4.3 Where the common name and the function class name of a food additive are both declared, when the largest surface area of the package or container is not more than 60 cm2 (method for calculating the largest surface area is provided in Appendix C of the standard), the international numbering system (INS Number) of the food additives listed in GB 2760 could be used to substitute the common names of the food additives.
+Meanwhile, if a food additive does not have an international numbering code in GB 2760, or declaration of allergens requires, the common name of the food additive could be declared. - 4.3.5 For a substance made of food, which has some packaging functions and could be ate, the substance shall also be declared in the list of ingredients, unless existing national standard, industry standard, local standard, or other laws and regulations have different provisions. - 4.3.6 With regard to strains that are added directly during manufacturing process, not inactivated or removed, the specific names of the added strains shall be declared; the corresponding strain number ID and content could be declared at the same time.
+If the above-mentioned strains that are added play a fermentative role, they shall be declared in accordance with methods provided in Table A.4. they can also be classified as fermentation strains or microbial starter cultures.
 If the above-mentioned strains that are inactivated or removed by filtration in the manufacturing process, they need not be declared; if declared, the sterilization process of the product should be clearly stated near the food attribute name or ingredient list, or labels such as "inactivated", "non-viable bacteria type", or "sterilized type" which can fully explain that the bacteria are no longer activated should be used.
-If there are other provisions in laws, regulations, and national food safety standards, those provisions shall prevail.

-4.3.8 The ingredients listed in Appendix A.6 can either be declared in their attribute names, or be declared by their class names, unless existing national standards, industry standards, or local standards have different provisions.
+If there are other provisions in laws, regulations, and national food safety standards, those provisions shall prevail. - 4.3.7 The ingredients listed in Appendix A.4 can either be declared in their attribute names in their specific names or be declared by their class names in Table A.4, unless existing national standards, industry standards, or local standards have different provisions.